Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 It’s 20:16.
 “I missed the golden hour.
 Brava.
 I have no language.
 I have no nation.
 I am nothing.”
 Puts her hand on her skin ... – it’s sweating.
 She cries.
 Tears are dropping down her face.
 “I must die.
 Today, I will die.
 Imagine if I die falling down a cliff.
 Someone would check me.
 And I would have to pretend I am dead.
 Eyes open.
 But breathing?”
 Tears drop down her pale face.
 “Mmmmmmmm, mmmmmmmmmm...”

 No words.
-Just tears flowing down: “Hhhhhhhhhhhhhhhhhhh, mmmmmmmmmmmmmmmmmmm... *Hands trembling.*
+Just tears flowing down: “Hhhhhhhhhhhhhhhhhhh, mmmmmmmmmmmmmmmmmmm...” *Hands trembling.*

 The tears are watering her skin.
 She uses them to wash her skin.
 Her trembling hands are used to wash her with the tears.